A Reduction of Input/Output Logics to SAT: Conclusion

 \section{Conclusion}

 In this paper a reduction of unconstrained and constrained I/O logic reasoning to a sequence of SAT problems is presented.
-As opposed to earlier work of the author, the resulting procedures generate a finite set of formulas, called a basis, from which every generated output is entailed.
-For a given normative system $N$ and input $A$, the basis of the output set is computed only once.
-Subsequently, conjectured outputs can be checked for entailment from the basis using classical entailment procedures (e.g., SAT solvers).
+As opposed to earlier work of the author that focused on the entailment problem in I/O logics, this work addresses the \problem\ problem that asks for a finite set of formulas, called a basis, from which every generated output is entailed.
 The reduction is sound and complete with respect to I/O logic semantics.
-The resulting procedures can be considered a building block towards (semi-)automated normative reasoning systems, e.g., for compliance checking and legal assessment.